vxla/OrishaCommunityOfMichigan.github.io/pages/orishas.md

 sidebar:
   nav: sidebar-orishas
 articles:
-  data_source: site.orishas
+  data_source: orishas
 ---

 Learn more about the orishas, click the links in the sidebar.

-Did it update 1\2
+Did it update 2